SamuelDharshi/Infosys_Springboard_PolicyNav_Public-_Policy_Navigation_Using_AI-/Milestone 3/README.md

 # PolicyNav: Milestone 3 - AI Intelligence & Multilingual Engine

-This milestone marks the integration of advanced Natural Language Processing (NLP) and Retrieval-Augmented Generation (RAG) to transform static policy documents into an interactive, multilingual knowledge base..
+This milestone marks the integration of advanced Natural Language Processing (NLP) and Retrieval-Augmented Generation (RAG) to transform static policy documents into an interactive, multilingual knowledge base.

 ## 1. Q&A Multi-Language Engine
 The core of the "Public Policy Compass" is a bi-directional RAG system that allows users to query complex documents in their native tongue.